SankBad/Twitter_Database/README.md

 data JSON file into Pandas DataFrame to extract the ‘user’ information and stored it as a DataFrame along with ‘tweet_id’.
 Using SqlAlchemy in Python, we then created a database in Postgres and stored the ‘user’ DataFrame.
+3. Redis:
+We used Redis for the catching

 Search Application:
 The search application is divided into three-parts.
 First, Search application for queries